The Science Behind 93% Accuracy

-How CLT and Backward Reconciliation Deliver Research-Grade Nutrition Tracking
+How Quadrature and Backward Reconciliation Deliver Research-Grade Nutrition Tracking

-2.4-12x fewer tracking errors.
+2.6x smaller tracking error.
 The difference between hoping and knowing.

 Understanding confidence intervals and error bars